justnonamenoname/lifeticle/readme.txt

 Research path

-The following steps must be completed for research:
+The following steps must be carried out for research:
 1) Identify the minimally required active brain regions for consciousness (neurobiologists have already identified several candidates)
 2) Research of the flows of visual signals, primarily in the zones identified by neurobiologists
 3) Determination of the place where the signals converge